What does Caldicot & Gloucester OLSC (Official Liverpool Supporters Club) do?

-We use executive coaches, provided by Watts Coaches, all of which will usually have a toilet, refreshments and a video on board, and we have an established and professional relationship with all of our drivers.
+We use executive coaches, which for the new season 19/20, will be provided by Ferris Holidays of Cardiff.
+They provided the coach for the Champions League Final 2019 trip to Madrid and were highly praised by all the travellers, for their comfort and the professionalism and friendliness of the drivers.
+Coaches have toilet facilities and refreshments and a video will be on board.
 Trips will always be accompanied by at least one of our club officials, who will help to make the journey as enjoyable and relaxed as possible.

 For many of the members an important part of the trip is a visit to a local hostelry before the game, for the banter and conversation, of course!
 Although this used to be in The Elm House on Townsend Lane, everyone is now welcome to visit the LFC Supporters Club Bar at 212 Lower Breck Road, near it’s junction with Townsend Lane and Priory Road.
 Please note that there is a £1 entry cover charge at the door.

 The coach will either drop you off here or on Priory Road, close to Anfield if you want to get into the club shop or soak up the atmosphere and take a walk around the stadium before the game.

 Caldicot Rangers were a schoolboy football club, which evolved into organisers of football trips in the South West of England and South Wales.
 With around 40 trips every single season, to several different grounds, they established the reputation for offering the finest trips, for the most reasonable prices.
 They became an official Liverpool Supporters Club branch in 2001 and enjoyed a lot of exciting football matches at home and abroad.